HITECHCRIME/HC_SG32_Going_Wrong/README.md

 i don't ever wanna sway ya

 [VERSE 1]
-fucking moth from the past
+fevered moth from the past
-did the things that couldn't last out of cost, out of lust for asking questions - pointless questions just the vital ones, just the ones that will make you rise what you want, what you hide aye for me, tell me more, i'll accept everything what you are lift you is it wrong? lift you is it wrong yeah?
+did the things that couldn't last out of cost, out of lust for asking questions - pointless questions just the vital ones, just the ones that will make you rise what you want, what you hide aye count the odds, i'll accept everything what you are lift you is it wrong? lift you is it wrong yeah? tell me more before oblivion

 lift you is it wrong yeah?